UPPMAX/R-matlab-julia-HPC/docs/r/MLR.rst

       R CMD INSTALL ./xgboost_r_gpu_linux.tar.gz

-   Download a data set like the `HIGGS <https://archive.ics.uci.edu/dataset/280/higgs>`_ data set for detecting bosonic particles that is large enough to benefit from GPU acceleration (it can take several minutes to download and uncompress):
+   Download a data set like the `HIGGS <https://archive.ics.uci.edu/dataset/280/higgs>`_ data set for detecting Higgs particles that is large enough to benefit from GPU acceleration (it can take several minutes to download and uncompress):

    .. code-block:: bash